Google

 Argument # 25: Spiritual experiences only exist in your mind, not in external reality.

-Argument # 26: New Age philosophies are just childish fantasies for dealing with a cold uncaring world.
+Argument # 26: Paranormal beliefs are childish fantasies for dealing with a cold uncaring world.

 Argument # 27: There is no evidence to support the existence of UFO’s or Aliens.

-Argument # 28: Since Evolution and natural selection are sufficient to explain the origins of life, there is no need for God to fit into the equation.
+Argument # 28: Evolution is sufficient to explain the origin of life, so God is not needed.

-Argument # 29: Atheists don’t hold the belief that God doesn’t exist.
-An Atheist is one who is without a belief in God, or lacks a belief in him.
-Therefore the burden of proof for God is on the theist, not the atheist.
+Argument # 29: Atheists don’t claim that God doesn’t exist.
+They lack belief in God.
+The burden of proof for God is on the Theist, not the Atheist.

 Argument # 30: The James Randi Million Dollar Challenge argument.